 CONCLUSION

-The value addition of Tamarind kernel in form of cookies yielded best results in terms of
+The value addition of tamarind kernel in form of cookies yielded best results in terms of

 nutrient density.
 The storage studies revealed that there is minimal loss in Stand-up pouches when

 compared to High density polypropylene packages.
-The value added products from Tamarind kernel flour
+The value added products from tamarind kernel flour

-could gain good recognition in Food industry.
+could gain good recognition in food industries.
 Thus value addition of underutilized tamarind kernel would

 reap benefits to both the grower in terms of increased income and consumer in terms of increased